 |Quality filters – some funds limit their universe to stocks which they deem to be of good quality with their belief to never buy a poor quality company, irrespective of its price.
 Others acknowledge that a poor quality company is worth less than a high quality one, but believe that a fair price can be calculated for each.||Prefer shares to be in companies considered to be good quality, as this helps underwrite a base value and reduce the risk of permanent loss of capital.|

-A portion of the Fund may also be invested directly rather than through other managed investment funds.
+A portion of the Fund may also be invested directly by Third Link rather using third party investment managers.
 Such investments may include:

-- individual securities that appear materially undervalued and are judged to have sustainable, robust profits and cash flows (limited to 2% of the overall Fund value at the time of purchase for each individual security and 15% in aggregate of the overall Fund value); and
+- listed securities that appear materially undervalued and are judged to have sustainable, robust profits and cash flows (limited to 2.5% of the overall Fund value at the time of purchase for each individual security and 15% in aggregate of the overall Fund value); and/or

 Within the above framework, the investment strategy will be implemented having regard to the following: